 “No moist entering the soil, no worms, hardly any mulch.
 Even the weeds (let’s call them pioneer plants) had a hard time to grow.
-We saw on our land the classic results of decades of destruction by traditional farming methods: Tilling, Chemical Fertilizers, Monoculture, Pesticides, Roundup!”
+The classic results of decades of traditional farming methods: Tilling, Chemical Fertilizers, Mono-culture, Pesticides, Roundup!”

 “Most of our land was barren.
 So we put sponges into the ground to grow mulch”

 Well, not really, but we dug holes and ditches and filled them according to the ZAI method.
 Then we waited for the rainy season and the termites to do their work.

 We filled them with pruned branches, foliage and cow dung, topping it off with some mulch of clipped grass and a handful of termites (Zai method).
 Then we waited for the rains and the termites to start the reviving.

 It worked to stop the runoff of rainwater.
 The termites enthusiastically burrowed their little tunnels, so moist stayed in the ground.
 Now plants are growing again, see the sunflowers, without irrigation.
 Microbes in the soil are returning.
 Next rainy season we can use them as mulch to protect the soil of the tree-seedlings (Syntropy method).

 See more about thiis method and its inventor at our video-page

 First growth of pioneer plants